ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 As a first step towards attaching backtraces to exceptions, we propose to extend ``SomeException`` to carry an additional "context" value, consisting of a collection of dynamically-typed annotations.
-The dynamic nature of these annotations allows the mechanism to handle not just backtraces but any arbitrary value, which may be later inspected for analysis and logging.
+The dynamic nature of these annotations allows the mechanism to handle not just backtraces but any arbitrary context-relevant value which may be inspected by a handler for analysis and logging.
 To avoid breaking existing users of ``SomeException``, we introduce this context as an implicit parameter constraint:  ::